 Tuskegee Airmen Scholarship Foundation

-We help keep alive the legacy of the Tuskegee Airmen -- who helped integrate the military and our country -- by providing motivation, access and scholarships to assist financially and academically deserving students in their pursuit of a college education.
+We ensure the legacy of Tuskegee Airmen -- who helped integrate the military and our country -- by awarding scholarships to 40 financially and academically deserving high school seniors every year.

 By supporting our work, you are both honoring the legacy of the Tuskegee Airmen and ensuring the future of many young people who are trying to bridge the gap between high school and college.